bitnami/containers/containers/rabbitmq/README.md

 * `RABBITMQ_LDAP_SERVER_PORT`: Port of the LDAP server.
 Defaults: **389**
 * `RABBITMQ_LDAP_USER_DN_PATTERN`: DN used to bind to LDAP in the form `cn=$${username},dc=example,dc=org`.
 No defaults.
 * `RABBITMQ_PLUGINS`: Comma, semi-colon or space separated list of plugins to enable during the initialization.
 No defaults.
+* `RABBITMQ_COMMUNITY_PLUGINS`: Comma, semi-colon or space separated list of URLs where to download custom plugins during the initialization.
+No defaults.

 ### Setting up a cluster